Should you be on a cholesterol-lowering medication, a so called statin? This is much debated and this will likely be a controversial post.

 If you’ve had a routine check-up, you may have had a comment about your cholesterol level, high or low, good or bad.
 If the level was high you’ve probably been advised to change your diet or take medication in the form of a statin.
 Unfortunately in my opinion many have been told to take statins needlessly.
 At the same time, some who should have had it will not have been given preventative medication, because their risk has been misjudged.

-Under the new guidelines, statins should be used only when the overall risk of death from cardiovascular disease within 10 years is higher than 5%, no matter what your cholesterol level is (except, however, for LDL levels above 193 mg/dl (5mmol/l) in which case the person probably has a genetic cause for the elevated cholesterol levels).
+Under the new guidelines, statins should be used only when the overall risk of a cardiovascular event within 10 years is higher than 5%, no matter what your cholesterol level is (except, however, for LDL levels above 190 mg/dl (5mmol/l) in which case the person may have a genetic cause for the elevated cholesterol levels).

-Although we now know that atherosclerosis starts to develop due to inflammation and not because of too much fat in the blood, it’s nevertheless a fact that statins may reduce the risk of myocardial infarction in patients at high risk for heart attack and that’s where they can do some good.
+Although many now believe that atherosclerosis develops due to inflammation and not because of too much fat in the blood, it’s nevertheless a fact that statins may reduce the risk of myocardial infarction in patients at high risk for heart attack and that’s where they can do some good.
 Statin drugs have side effects, such as muscle aches, but can also produce a slightly elevated blood sugar.
-If you administer the drug to a patient with a low risk for heart disease the total effect will be negative, but if the patient has a high risk the benefit outweighs the risk.
+If you administer the drug to a patient with a low risk for heart disease, the net effect may be negative, but if the patient has a high risk, the benefit may outweighs the risk.

 The risk of future cardiovascular disease has been estimated based on previous population studies and has been compiled into a risk calculator called Score.
 An internet-based version is available at: European SCORE guidelines.